 Deputy Chief Lazar was promoted to the rank of Commander in February of 2017 and tasked with the responsibility of establishing the Department’s first Community Engagement Division.
 In this role, he was designated as an Executive Sponsor for 60 of the 272 recommendations from the Department of Justice Collaborative Review Initiative on Community Policing reform, developing the Department’s Strategic Plan on Community Policing and managing various community engagement programs.

 In 2018, Deputy Chief Lazar led the facilitation on opening the City’s Healthy Streets Operations Center.
-“HSOC” has been established to bring the City’s partners together in a collaborative setting to address homelessness and street behavior in real-time.
+“HSOC” which has been established to bring the City’s partners together in a collaborative setting to address homelessness and street behavior in real time.

-In 2019, Deputy Chief Lazar was promoted to Deputy Chief and oversees the Investigations Bureau which includes all of the Department’s Criminal Investigators, the Crime Scene Investigations Unit, Crime Laboratory, and the Identification Bureau.
+In 2019, Deputy Chief Lazar was promoted to Deputy Chief and oversaw the Investigations Bureau which included all of the Department’s Criminal Investigators, the Crime Scene Investigations Unit, Crime Laboratory, and the Identification Bureau.